InventiveWork/seraph/README.md

 **Options:**
 - `-c, --context`: Include the last 100 logs as context for the chat.
 This allows you to ask questions like `"summarize the recent errors"`.
+- `--mcp-server-url <url>`: Connect to an MCP server to use its tools.

 ## Running with Docker